 Creative Critics with the Princes Trust

-Coming to Suffolk and Norfolk in 2021 is a new project where 20 young people from across the counties become culture critics and have their opinions & ideas published.
+In early 2021 twenty young people from across the Suffolk & Norfolk have become culture critics and had their opinions & ideas published.
 Creative Critics is a creative project valuing young people’s responses to art and culture.

 It encourages young people’s deep engagement with art and culture; develops creative and critical thinking.
-The project will empower Suffolk and Norfolk young people to become confident skilled communicators and to share their ideas and opinions across the counties.
+The project has empowered Suffolk and Norfolk young people to become confident skilled communicators and to share their ideas and opinions across the counties.
+Read a case study from one of our participants.

 Creative Critics – Manchester International Festival